fedallah-jr/ncs-simulator/README.md

 - `max_frame_retries`: How many collided/NAKed frame retries are attempted before drop (default 3).
 - `cca_time_us`, `mac_ack_wait_us`, `mac_ack_turnaround_us`: Timing knobs (µs) for CCA duration, MAC ACK wait, and ACK turnaround.
 - `mac_ack_size_bytes`: Size of the MAC ACK frame (default 5 bytes).

+Note: `max_queue_size` is not supported yet; the network currently behaves as a fixed single-packet queue with overwrite-on-send.
+This option may be implemented in a future update.

 Adjusting these parameters lets you explore different plant dynamics, estimator fidelity, reward shaping, or network congestion levels without modifying the source code.